 Another Valentinus lived about a century earlier and founded one of the most important sects of Gnosticism.
 He was born in Egypt and educated in Alexandria.
 He settled in Rome during the reign of Pope Hyginus and taught there for more than 20 years.
 He attracted a large following to his beliefs, due in part to his intelligence, his eloquence of speech, and his impeccable arguments.

 But the teachings of this Valentinus differed in some ways from the Christian church of that time, and when the office for the Bishop of Rome opened up, he was not selected.
-Valentinus then chose to break off from the Christian church, left Rome, and continued to develop his doctrines as he saw fit.
+Valentinus decided to split off from the Christian church, left Rome, and continued to develop his own doctrines as he saw fit.

 Through research, we learn that Valentinus was influenced by Plato (the main source of the teachings of Socrates), Zoroastrianism, and Christianity.
 Valentinus also spoke of a spiritual realm which he called Pleroma, which consisted of “emanations” evolving from an original divine being.
 These have been described as the layers of an onion, with each layer being a wholly complete reality.
 It’s all very interesting, though it’s all a bit second-hand because whatever Valentinus wrote was apparently “lost” or destroyed by opponents.

 The term Gnosticism came from the word “gnosis,” defined as spiritual knowledge.
 Those who followed this line of study were called the Gnostics, and many were referred to as Christian Gnostics.
 But by the third century, the more orthodox Christian church (and the political power of the day), decided to oppose and persecute the Gnostics.
 By the end of the third century, Gnosticism as a distinct movement had largely disappeared.